Kids in America: 2006 version

 Among some of her other classic hits, Wilde recorded a new version of the song for her 2006 comeback album Never Say Never, featuring English singer Charlotte Hatherley.
-This version, like the rest of the album, was produced by German producer Uwe Fahrenkrog-Petersen, with whom she had previously worked in 2002 for German singer Nena's 20th anniversary album Nena feat.
+This version, like the rest of the album, was produced by German producer Uwe Fahrenkrog-Petersen, with whom she had previously worked in 2002 for German singer Nena's 20th-anniversary album Nena feat.
 Nena on the track "Anyplace, Anywhere, Anytime", a new version of her 1984 hit single.

+No Secrets version

+American girl group No Secrets covered the song, releasing it as the first single from their self-titled debut album and from the Jimmy Neutron: Boy Genius movie soundtrack.
+Angel Faith is singing the lead.

+Music video

+The music video is directed by Nigel Dick and it was located in Los Angeles, California.
+No Secrets is dancing in the room full of stars with a star-shaped stage in the middle where the spotlights are shining through it.
+A crowd of people who are dancing with the group on the stage and dancing with them others.

 Reception

 "Kids in America" signalled the start of Wilde's career.
 It sold so well in its first week, foul play was suspected and it was not included in that week's chart.
 In its first eight weeks of release, the single sold more than half a million copies in the UK alone.
-The song peaked at number two in the UK in 1981 and became the 23rd best-selling single that year.
-The following year in 1982, it reached No. 25 on the US Billboard Hot 100 for over a month and ranked as the 91st most successful song of 1982 on the Hot 100 year-end chart.
+The song peaked at number two in the UK in 1981 and became the 23rd-best-selling single that year.
+The following year in 1982, it reached No. 25 on the US Billboard Hot 100 for over a month and ranked as the 91st-most-successful song of 1982 on the Hot 100 year-end chart.
 Though it only hit No. 25, it received heavy airplay on radio stations and MTV.
 Elsewhere, the record peaked atop the charts of Finland and South Africa.
-In Europe and Australia, the song was also a major top 10 hit.
+In Europe and Australia, the song was also a major top-10 hit.
 After "Kids in America", Wilde's father and brother continued to write songs for her (with the latter also given production credits).
 In later years, she chiefly co-wrote with her brother.